wpswings/mwb-bookings-for-woocommerce/README.txt

 WordPress Online Booking provides an online mobile-friendly WooCommerce easy free online booking system, i.e. a responsive UI that works on a variety of devices.
 In short, they offer ease of access for their customers for online appointment booking products.

 ####25) Easy Uptime Schedule Outlining
-With the help of the WooCommerceBooking Calendar, retailers can easily create and monitor their monthly bookings.
+With the help of the WooCommerce Booking Calendar, retailers can easily create and monitor their monthly bookings.
 Customers can also use such information to find out the start and end times of your service and easily start booking an appointment for them.
 Yes, retailers may now quickly specify the start and end times of the service for each day on the WP booking calendar.
 Moreover, let your clients have timetables that are simple to learn.

 ####26) Offer Bookings Availability Settings
 Admin managers may easily specify booking and scheduling for WooCommerce-based availability for the day, as well as the exact deadline for booking an appointment with WooCommerce appointments.
 They only need to modify the Start and End times in the WooCommerce booking Availability tab of the plugin settings area to do so.
 The admins are free to add more than 10 slots based on their requirements.